Rbmksr/ProjectADE/README.md

 5. https://web.ais.dk/aisdata/aisdk-2024-03-01.zip

 ### Order of Execution
-We recommend you to start with the notebook ADE_PRO_Spark, in order to get an overview of the use case and our thoughts while doing the project.
-After that you can use the notebook ADE_Pro to experience the difference in performence between the Spark version and the Pandas version and compare the code of the different implementations.
-You can use the notebooks Scalability and Fault Tolerance individually to watch the different tests we conducted.
+We recommend starting with the notebook ADE_PRO_Spark to gain an overview of the use case and our thought process throughout the project.
+After that, you can explore the ADE_Pro notebook to experience the performance differences between the Spark and Pandas versions and compare their implementations.

+Additionally, you can use the Scalability and Fault Tolerance notebooks independently to review the various tests we conducted.